F5Networks/f5-telemetry-streaming/docs/validate.rst

 6. Begin to type your declaration (if validating an existing declaration, see step 7)

-   - As you begin to type the :ref:`properties of your declaration<composing>`, the validation process suggests valid options.
+   - As you begin to type the properties of your declaration, the validation process suggests valid options.

    .. image:: /images/validate-1.png